 What do we offer?

 Interested students can apply via the SOLO portal.
-Applications go live in mid-December and close February 3, 2021.
-Interviews occur in mid-February, beginning with conversations with Lane Center staff.
+Applications go live in mid-December and close January 31, 2022.
+Interviews occur in early to mid-February, beginning with conversations with Lane Center staff.
 Finalists are then sent forward to the host agencies who make the final decision.
 Interns should know of their placement prior to the start of spring break.

 Looking for tips?
 Be honest; tell us about yourself.
 What unique experiences or perspectives do you bring that make you an outstanding candidate?
 What are you hoping to learn?
 How does this internship fit into your future academic and career plans?